-- Benefits of external language functions/procedures: - more efficient for many operations, and more expressive power. - Drawbacks - Code to implement function may need to be loaded into database system and executed in the database system's address space. - risk of accidental corruption of database structures - security risk, allowing users access to unauthorized data - There are alternatives, which give good security at the cost of potentially worse performance. - Direct execution in the database system's space is used when efficiency is more important than security.
+- Code to implement function may need to be loaded into database system and executed in the database system's address space. - risk of accidental corruption of database structures - security risk, allowing users access to unauthorized data - There are alternatives, which give good security at the cost of potentially worse performance. - Direct execution in the database system's space is used when efficiency is more important than security.